Bandits with Partially Observable Confounded Data: Introduction

-As a motivating example, consider the important challenge of cancer chemotherapy control; specifically, optimal drug dosing for cancer chemotherapy \citep{sbeity2015review}.
+\textbf{Healthcare. } Consider the important challenge of cancer chemotherapy control; specifically, optimal drug dosing for cancer chemotherapy \citep{sbeity2015review}.
 Clinicians usually follow established guidelines for treating each patient, prescribing drug doses according to the stage of the tumor, the weight of the patient, white blood cell levels, concurrent illnesses, and the age of the patient.
 Suppose we are given access to large amounts of medical records of chemotherapy plans, specifying the frequency and dose of drug administration as well as their effect on the patient.
 Due to privacy regulations, the patients' socioeconomic characteristics are removed from the data.
 Nevertheless, these features may have affected the physician's decisions, as well as the outcome of the prescribed treatments.
-These are known as unobserved confounding factors in the causal inference literature \citep{bookofwhy}, which may cause spurious associations in the data, rendering the data useless unless further assumptions are made \citep{neuberg2003causality,shpitser2012counterfactuals,bareinboim2015bandits}.

 Next, suppose we are able to interact with the world, where the full state of the patients' information is available to us.
 How would we efficiently construct an algorithm to automate chemotherapy treatment while also utilizing the partially observable, confounded data?

-In this work we reduce the linear bandit problem with partially observable data to a constrained bandit problem.
-Figure~\ref{fig: setup and projections} illustrates the building blocks of our approach.
-Due to the equivalence of partially observable data to such linear constraints, we construct an algorithm which utilizes the data through queries to the policy that generated it (we discuss this assumption in Section~\ref{section: partially observable covariates}).
-This allows us to decrease the regret of the problem from $\Olog\pth{d\sqrt{KT}}$ to $\Olog\pth{(d-L)\sqrt{KT}}$, where $d$ is the dimensionality of the context space and $L$ is the dimension of the visible covariates in the data.
+\textbf{Smart City Traffic Management. } Consider the problem of adjusting traffic signals based on real-time traffic conditions using video footage of cameras located over intersections.
+The development time of the system consists of continual addition of new labels (classes) for the different types of vehicles and pedestrians based on relevant characteristics that may affect traffic congestion.
+Due to this recurrent process, data that was gathered in previous times may render itself useless, outdated, and even harmless, unless handled properly.
+This is due to the fact that some of the new information in the state was not previously collected, yet is needed for training future control strategies.
+How should one use the partially observable historical data for improving the most recent online system?